-So, when the argument comes up that Electric Vehicles use rare earth metals, the nay-sayers often conveniently forget that the status quo (ie: fossil fuelled vehicles) is no better, and probably worse, in this respect.
+So, when the argument comes up that Electric Vehicles use rare earth metals, the nay-sayers often conveniently forget that the status quo (ie: fossil fueled vehicles) are no better, and probably worse, in this respect.

-Earth Elements used in Fossil Fuelled Cars that are not used in BEVs
+Earth Elements used in Fossil Fueled Cars that are not used in BEVs

 in addition, oil refining uses rare earths, such as lanthanum (and critical elements such as cobalt.)

 But what about the auto manufacturing process: electricity from coal, etc?

 Unlike traditional auto factories, many electric vehicle auto makers are currently in the process of transforming their factories to use only green energy and green electricity. (eg: VW, BMW, Tesla) According to an EECA study, total emissions from production and destruction of light passenger vehicles (not counting the life of the vehicle) is 20% less for battery electric vehicles (BEV) over internal combustion engine vehicles, world wide.
 That's a worthwhile saving.